iccaving/icccsite/content/trip/yorkshire/yorkshire-2010-11-12.md

 We saw the ropes from the Bar team already in place, natch.
 Continued on to the main chamber, with Jarv adjusting the rigging on the handline across SE passage pot ever so slightly.
 Main chamber was impressive as always but it was already dark out - grr, bloody short winter days (obviously it's not our fault we don't start caving before 1300/1400hrs).
 Faffed around a little bit, changed my light battery... soon joined by the Bar team returning from a visit to Mud Hall.
 Sat chatting for a while, then decided to head back to the Bar/Stream/main chamber junction, where it'd be warmer to wait for the Stream team.

 More faff deciding on our Great Exit, while Kate paid the main chamber another visit to donate some bodily fluids.
-Finally it was decided that I would show the Bar team the way out of Marilyn + derig, while Eric, Nico and Jarv would look for the Stream team and decide what to do from there (they ended up just doing a complete swap, i.e. Stream team exited Bar).
+Finally it was decided that I would show the Bar team the way out of Marilyn + derig, while Eric, Niko and Jarv would look for the Stream team and decide what to do from there (they ended up just doing a complete swap, i.e. Stream team exited Bar).

 Anyway, way out of Dis/Marilyn was uneventful.
 William derigged Dis while I did the route finding from the front.
 Once his bag was full/the hard work was done, I took over derigging Marilyn.
 Got to the top of the bottom pitch, continued on... climb a bit, climb some more, climb even more.. hmm, am I lost?
 I don't remember a long climb on the way down.
 I'll just go a bit farther before turning back, please don't fall now...

 Turns out William had unknowingly pulled the rope all the way up to the rebelay with his tackle sack and I had free-climbed the pitch!
 Fortunately it wasn't too long and an easy climb.
-Anyway, got to the entrance to find Nico, Jarv and Eric there as well - they'd just come out of Stream.
+Anyway, got to the entrance to find Niko, Jarv and Eric there as well - they'd just come out of Stream.
 Perfect timing!

 We were cheated of a Henslers-Dis exchange by the weather, but still had a cracking time down Gaping Gill.
 Amazingly enough, everyone exited via a different way from which they entered (except me, but I'm not complaining).